monster-js/monster-js/docs/main-concept/component.md

 ## How Watchers Work

-Watchers are central to Weco JS’s reactivity.
+Watchers are central to Monster JS’s reactivity.
 Here’s how they operate:

 1. **Tracking Bindings**:
     * When a binding is created (e.g., count()), a watcher is set up to monitor it.